felipehillebrand-ops/Linux_cache_cleaner/README.md

 # 📄 License

-This project is released under the MIT License.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---